 Selecting the No Action alternative would result in a status quo regulatory landscape in terms of access to participate in the BSAI Pacific cod pot CP fishery.
-The BSAI Pacific cod pot CP sector consists of the vessels that presently hold the eight LLP licenses with the appropriate species, area, and gear endorsements.
-BSAI pot gear CP LLP licenses were awarded Pacific cod endorsements if the license was credited with at least 300,000 lbs. of directed cod landings in any two years from 1995 through 1998.
+The BSAI Pacific cod pot CP sector consists of the vessels that are presently named on the eight LLP licenses with the appropriate species, area, and gear endorsements.
+BSAI pot gear CP LLP licenses were granted Pacific cod endorsements if the license was credited with at least 300,000 lbs. of directed cod landings in any two years from 1995 through 1998.

 The sector's TAC is allocated across the BS and AI FMP subareas combined, but where a vessel may fish is dependent on holding a license with the appropriate area endorsement.
 Under Alternative 1, a vessel's ability to participate in this sector would remain contingent on the vessel being named on one of the eight LLP license with the necessary endorsements or purchasing such a license on the open market.
 A vessel with a Federal Fisheries Permit (FFP) must have a cod-endorsed LLP to fish CDQ Pacific cod.
-Vessels are not required to hold an endorsed LLP or an FFP to participate in the parallel fishery that operates during the Federal season in state-waters (inside 3 nm).
+A vessel with an FFP and an LLP must also have the correct area endorsements to participate in the parallel Pacific cod fishery that occurs in state waters (inside 3 nm) when the Federal season is open.
+A Federally permitted vessel with no LLP may participate in the state-managed GHL fishery, subject to vessel length restrictions, but may not fish in state-waters while the Federal season is open.
+Vessels that are not federally permitted (do not have an FFP) are not required to hold an endorsed LLP to participate in the parallel fishery but are subject to state regulations.
+A vessel may surrender their FFP and fish exclusively in state waters, but this is limited to once in each 3-year FFP cycle so that a vessel may not frequently surrender an FFP and later reapply for the permit multiple times within each 3-year period.
+This limits the ability of a vessel to move in and out of Federal requirements.